ApolloAuto/apollo/README.md

 2. LibTorch (both CPU and GPU version) bumped to version 1.7.0 accordingly.

-We do not expect a disruption to your current work, but to ease your life of migration, you would need to:
+We do not expect a disruption to your current work, but to ease your life of migratation, you would need to:

 1. Update NVIDIA driver on your host to version >= 455.32.
   ([Web link](https://www.nvidia.com/Download/index.aspx?lang=en-us))